Kawai loves to explore the world, learn about new cultures, and take awesome pictures along the way.

 Weekend Getaway Itinerary

-Here is a quick overview of my 2-day quick weekend getaway itinerary to help you plan your trip to Nongsa:
+Here is a quick overview of my two-day quick weekend getaway itinerary to help you plan your trip to Nongsa:

 Day 1 (Saturday)

 - 10:25 am (Singapore time) ferry from Tanah Merah Ferry Terminal to Nongsapura Ferry Terminal.

-- The ferry takes 45 mins, so we reached Nongsa at ~10:30 am (Indonesia time).
-Because of the 1-hour time difference between Batam and Singapore, it felt like we have gained an hour!
+- The ferry takes 45 minutes, so we reached Nongsa at ~10:30 a.m.
+(Indonesia time).
+Because of the one-hour time difference between Batam and Singapore, it felt like we gained an hour!

 - We took a hotel shuttle to Nongsa Marina Point and Resort (journey ~20 minutes).
 Checked in and walked from the hotel to the Turi Beach Resort.
 Had early lunch there and lounged by the Turi Beach Resort pool (we hopped to different resort swimming pools because the service staff either didn't really mind or didn't care to check).
 The whole afternoon was spent lounging and swimming in the pool.
 However, you can opt to spend this time doing the sea sports available on Turi Beach.